xsuite/DA_study_template/README.md

 ### Cloning the repository and corresponding submodules

-Run the following command to clone the repository and all the relevant submodules needed for this study (xmask with lhc-errors, xtrack with crab cavities luminosity computation):
+Run the following command to clone the repository and all the relevant submodules:

 ```bash
 git clone --recurse-submodules https://github.com/ColasDroin/DA_IPAC_2024.git